 Originally published in 1934, the book has been adapted countless times before, most notably by Sidney Lumet in 1974, but Sir Ken’s 2017 take was the most lavish and starry to date.

-Neil Simon’s brutally funny spoof of the murder-mystery genre features a Marvel movie Avengers: Endgame-like coming together of some of the most iconic detectives in fiction – Miss Marple, Hercule Poirot, Charlie Chan, Sam Spade and The Thin Man’s Nick and Nora Charles.
+Neil Simon’s brutally funny spoof of the murder-mystery genre features am Avengers: Endgame-like coming together of some of the most iconic detectives in fiction – Miss Marple, Hercule Poirot, Charlie Chan, Sam Spade and The Thin Man’s Nick and Nora Charles.

 Or rather, thinly-disguised comedic versions of them, at least, to solve a seemingly impenetrable mystery posed by the mysterious Lionel Twain (an unexpectedly hilarious Truman Capote).

 Ryan Gosling stars as a luckless private investigator who buddies up with Russell Crowe’s gruff, out-of-shape enforcer to investigate the disappearance of a teenage girl.
-Though it was critically love-bombed on its release, the Ryan Gosling movie didn’t quite hit the box office heights Warner Bros were hoping for, and its mooted sequel was tragically abandoned.
-Boo.
+Though it was critically love-bombed on its release, The Nice Guys failed to find an audience and any hopes for a sequel seem to have turned to ash, by now.

-In recent years, Guy Richie’s Sherlock Holmes flicks have been somewhat overshadowed by the Steven Moffat and Mark Gatiss-authored Sherlock TV series.
+In recent years, Guy Ritchie’s Sherlock Holmes flicks have been somewhat overshadowed by the Steven Moffat and Mark Gatiss-authored Sherlock TV series.

 Still, there’s much to cherish in the Lock, Stock director’s hi-octane reimagining of Arthur Conan Doyle’s pipe-smoking detective, not least Mark Strong’s Aleister Crowley-style baddie and, of course, Robert Downey Jr’s wise-cracking turn as Baker Street’s finest.
-Sherlock Holmes 3, to be directed by Rocketman’s Dexter Fletcher, is currently in pre-production.
+There’s a particularly good scene in which Holmes finds himself masterfully discombobulating another man.